cbarbat/Mathematica-Parser/README.md

 - **a_b_** is parsed as **Pattern[a, Blank[Pattern[b, Blank[]]]]** - *Mathematica* parses it as
   **Times[Blank[],Pattern[a,Blank[b]]]**

-- make a lot of tests to see where this parser is identical to *Mathematica* and where it differs
+- make a lot of JUnit tests to see where this parser is identical to *Mathematica* and where it differs

+- see if the lexer can support Unicode characters

 ##![Contact][con-image] Credits, Contact and Licensing